sandromarcell/rrd-bandwidth/README.md

-# Bandwidth measurement with RRDtool
+# Bandwidth measurement with Bash and RRDtool
 Shell bash script that using RRDTool generates daily, weekly, monthly and annual statistical graphs of network traffic on the monitored interfaces, all in a very simple way.
 ## Development
 ### This project was developed and tested in the following environment: